 MobiDev’s AI engineers used two data sources with images that were fed to StyleGAN2.
 Our goal was to train a generative model on this dataset to produce novel logotype samples.
 Also, we overviewed possibilities to enhance the diversity of the logotypes or give a designer the ability to “nudge” the visual style of one logotype in the direction of another logo.

 Overviewing conditional image generation with GANs, we face obstacles related to the control outputs of the model.
 Anyway, the task of logotype synthesis was solved.
-Feel free to contact us if you need assistance with AI application development.
+Feel free to contact us if you need assistance with AI app development.